xlandscape/xOffFieldSoilRisk/docs/index.md

 ## Implementation

+### xLandscape Framework

+xSR was built using the **modular landscape modelling framework** [xLandscape](xLandscape/xLandscape-intro.md#xlandscape).
+The framework allows to compose individual modules, called *Components* to landscape models which operate spatiotemporally explicit.
+The components represent and encapsulate distinct functionality.
+Any component can be replaced by more or less complex ones.

 ### xOffFieldSoilRisk Landscape Model

 The initial implementation of xSR was guided by [EFSA 2017)](https://www.efsa.europa.eu/en/efsajournal/pub/4690) and established approaches (models) in regulatory RA.
 The figure below shows the components (modules) from which xSR is built.
+Each exposure route and process is represented by a specific component, which can be replaced to adapt xSR model complexity.
 Please find details in the open access publication ["A spatiotemporally explicit modeling approach for more realistic exposure and risk assessment of off-field soil organisms"](https://onlinelibrary.wiley.com/doi/10.1002/ieam.4798).

 <img src="img/xOffFieldSoilRisk model.png" alt="xOffFieldSoilRisk" width="700"/>

  xOffFieldSoil model scheme.
 The model is composed of components (boxes in the central panel, e.g., [xDrift](https://www.sciencedirect.com/science/article/pii/S235271102030323X)).
 Components provide major model functionality (e.g., spray‐drift or runoff exposure calculation) and are built by wrapping existing models (e.g., PRZM) or by developing new ones (e.g., “RunoffFilter1”).
 The implementation of xOffFieldSoil is based on the generic modular [xLandscape](xLandscape/xLandscape-intro.md#xlandscape) modeling framework.
 The light gray boxes represent xOffFieldSoil components that were not used in the case study, although they do exist or are under development (full scheme in Supporting Information: Figure S1, https://github.com/xlandscape/xOffFieldSoilRisk).
 Preparation and analysis panels contain tools, for example, for data preparation and risk analysis of model outcome (Supporting Information: Table S1) and operate closely with the framework, yet are not part of the core xOffFieldSoil model.
 PRZM, Pesticide Root Zone Model.

- xxx each exposure route and process is represented by a specific component (which can be replaced to manage model complexity).

 ### Scenarios

-xSR can be used in any regions for which the minimum required geodata can be acquired or generated.
+xSR can be used in any region for which the minimum required geodata can be acquired or generated.
-xSR is shipped with example scenarios, for immediate use as well as templates for own scenario development (xxx ref to scenarios).
+xSR is shipped with ready-to-use [example scenarios](scenarios/scenarios-examples.md) which can also serve as templates for own scenario development.
 An introduction and details to scenario development is given in the [Scenarios](scenarios/intro-scenarios.md#introduction) section.

-## Outlook (v0.1)
+## Outlook

 The following topics are among the ongoing or envisaged future developments: